 Continuing students do NOT have to reapply for admission to Woodland Community College.
-If you have never attended WCC or have been away since Fall 2011 you must complete the following enrollment steps:
+If you have never attended WCC or have been away since Fall 2012 you must complete the following enrollment steps.
+Students that have missed a semester, must re-apply.